-My cycle to work takes maybe 15 minutes, which I think is about the perfect length.
+My cycle to work is about 3.6km and takes maybe 15 minutes, which I think is about the perfect length.
 It's enough that I'm getting at least a small amount of regular exercise, but not so long that it ever feels tedious, and even on the rare occasions when there's serious rain (or it's dark on the way home in winter) it's not too daunting.
 It's also an attractive route, much of it quite pleasant cycling.
 I begin with a description, which I follow with some commentary on Oxford cycling infrastructure, on which it doesn't shed such a flattering light.

 Starting on Howard St, the first part of my commute is entirely on low-traffic, 20mph back streets: basically using Catherine St and Hurst St all the way down to James St (short stretches are on Howard and Magdalen Rds, which do carry through traffic).
 This is comfortable cycling, with streets that are wide enough for a bicycle to pass a car going the other way, but not so wide that cars coming from behind feel they can overtake.
 (And only wide enough for cars to pass one another in occasional places, which tends to prevent rat-running, at least by locals.)

 Then comes a long stretch on main roads.
 The section on Iffley Rd from James St to the Plain is mostly quite pleasant, with a continuous, smooth-surfaced cycle lane and double-yellow lines.
 The lane is, however, only 1.1 metres wide, in a 30mph zone initially, and sometimes one has to pull out to pass a stopped bus or a parked van or car that has ignored the parking restrictions.
 This is also a very busy (10,000+ motor vehicles per day, including many trucks and buses) road, and vehicles regularly enter the cycle lane to pass vehicles going the other way (this is unavoidable when there's someone parked on the other side of the street).
 I have blogged about this before.